chevere/chevere/README.md

 ## License

-The Chevere Framework is licensed under the MIT license.
+Chevere is licensed under the MIT license.
 See [License File](LICENSE) for more information.